opencadc/vostools/README.md

 1. make VOSpace appear as mounted filesystem: *mountvofs*
 1. use the vos module inside a Python script: `import vos`

-All of these methods require the user to have a pre-existing VOSpace account.
+Authentication to the CANFAR VOSpace service is performed using X509 security certificates, header tokens or username/password pairs.

-Authentication to the CANFAR VOSpace service is performed using X509 security certificates that are managed by the CADC Group Management Service (GMS).
+The authentication system is managed by the CADC Group Management Service (GMS).

-The certificates can be retrieved from the CADC using the *getCert* script included with this package.
+To retrieve an X509 security certificate for use with the `vos` tools use the *getCert* script included with this package.

 Additional information is available in the [CANFAR documentation](http://www.canfar.net/docs/vospace/)

 ## System Requirments

-* A CANFAR VOSpace account
+* A CANFAR VOSpace account (required for WRITE access, READ access can be anonymous)
-* fuse OR OS-FUSE  (see additional documentation)
+* fuse OR OSX-FUSE  (see additional documentation, only required for filesystem  based access, not for command line or programmatic)
-* python2.6 or newer
+* python2.6 or later

 ## Installation